-Strategy formulation of traditional markets in Bali Province.
-Based on the appropriate business strategy, and when it is being applied to the mix service marketing strategy, it can be formulated as follows: First, product strategy is to offer unique products and daily needs products that accommodate local culture.
-Second, price strategy offers competitive and affordable price for consumers.
-Bargaining culture should be maintained because it is the uniqueness of markets, especially for mothers who like to bargain.
-Third is distribution strategy, which focuses more on strategic location to offer daily needs, close to community place.
-It has the provision of vast parking lot, good traders arrangement and neat stuffs arrangement to facilitate the buyers (consumers) to obtain the required product.
-Fourth is promotion strategy, to communicate various types of products produced to the public, through print media or electronic media.
-Fifth, promotional activities in traditional markets are not commonly done by traders because they rely on bargaining activities for transactions.
-They should have started sales promotion, for example, by giving a discount or free gift for the product purchase in large quantities.
-Sixth, management process strategy is to provide swift service when consumers come and make purchases.
-Seventh is personal strategy, serving the buyers in a friendly manner, so they feel satisfied and eventually make repeat purchases.
-Eighth is physical evidence strategy, keeping the cleanliness of traditional market's physical environment so that the buyers feel comfortable to shop in traditional markets.
+Strategy Formulation of Traditional Markets in Bali Province.
+Based on the appropriate business strategy, and when it is being applied to mix service marketing strategy, thus it can be formulated as follows: a) product strategy is to offer unique products and daily needs products that accommodate local culture; b) price strategy offers competitive and affordable price for consumers.
+Bargaining culture should be maintained because it is the uniqueness of markets, especially for mothers who like to bargain; c) distribution strategy, it focuses more on strategic location to offer daily needs, close to community place.
+Provision of vast parking lot, good traders arrangement, and neat stuffs arrangement to facilitate the buyers (consumers) to obtain the required product; d) promotion strategy, to communicate various types of products produced to the public, through print media or electronic media; e) Promotional activities in traditional markets are not commonly done by traders because they rely on bargaining activities for transactions.
+They should have started sales promotion, for example by giving a discount or free gift for the product purchase in large quantities; f) management process strategy is to provide swift service when consumers come and make purchases; g) personal strategy, serving the buyers in a friendly manner, so they feel satisfied and eventually make repeat purchases; h) physical evidence strategy, keeping the cleanliness of traditional market's physical environment so that the buyers feel comfortable to shop in traditional markets.

 Limitations.
-The limitations of this research are: the research was only conducted to traditional markets in Bali, thus it cannot be generalized to wider areas; and this research used the survey method where the data collection process was done in a certain point of time or cross-section, whilst the environment would experience extra quick changes.
+The limitations of this research are: a) the research was only conducted to traditional markets in Bali, thus it cannot be generalized to wider areas, and b) this research used survey method where the data collection process was done in a certain point of time or cross section, whilst the environment would experience extra quick changes.
 Therefore, it is important to do this research in the future.

-5. Conclusions and recommendations
+5. Conclusions and Recommendations